Other Topics

 – Elfner, K. (2019)

 Exclusion impacts school climate and engagement.
-As disproportionate discipline increases, student perceptions of respect and inclusiveness decrease.
+As disproportionate discipline increases, student perceptions of respect and support decrease.
 This can have a negative impact on student engagement and achievement, and is associated with lower behavioral and academic outcomes.

 Success for ALL students is embedded within federal and state guidelines, policies and laws.
-As a result, school systems must review disaggregated data, address disparities within their data, and remove barriers to meaningful family engagement for underserved groups within their school.
+As a result, school systems must review disaggregated data, provide supports matched to student need, and remove barriers to meaningful family engagement.